spacelephantlabs/AIPs/AIPS/aip-33.md

 **Future works:**

-- fix double transaction execution (in the pool **and** in the block processor).
+- fix double transaction execution
 - persist in database
+- implement a way to revert update transactions.
 - estimate and set default fees amount.
-How?
-- write some tests
-- implement a way to revert `update` transactions.
+- rename /nft API to /nfts
+- fix old tests.

-See the [README of the project](https://github.com/spacelephantlabs/ark-core_non-fungible-token/blob/master/README.md) for an updated version of the todo/done tasks.
+See the [README of the project](https://github.com/spacelephantlabs/ark-core_non-fungible-token/blob/feat/nft/README.md) for an updated version of the todo/done tasks.